Charles Bigelow (politician): Career

-Maddened by a $500 annual license issued to the county's brothels, Mayor Bigelow petitioned Harris County in a lawsuit by the city to end licensing, a revenue stream supplied disproportionately by Houstonians, in favor of a property tax.
+Maddened by a $500 annual license issued to the county's brothels, Bigelow petitioned Harris County in a lawsuit by the city to end licensing, a revenue stream supplied disproportionately by Houstonians, in favor of a property tax.
 Despite a legally dubious case, Judge A.B.
 Shelby granted an injunction temporarily halting the collection of license taxes within Houston.

-Later Years
+Later years

 After his term ended on January 15, 1841, Bigelow remained in the city as a businessman.
 In 1846, served as a colonel of a Texas Regiment of Rangers in the Mexican-American War, allegedly playing a significant role in the Battle of Palo Alto.
 In September 1849, his first wife died when the Brig Cuba was lost at sea in a gale while sailing from Galveston to New York.
 Saddened by her death, he returned to Massachusetts, where he married Harriet Caroline Taft on December 6, 1849.
 Unionist and abolitionist sentiments were factors leading Bigelow to remain in Massachusetts, where he would raise three children with his second wife, Charles, Harriet C. "Hattie", and Charles Sam Houston "Texas Charley" Bigelow.
-Charles Grafton Bigelow died at age 80 on October 27, 1885, and is buried in Worcester Rural Cemetery.